 Clientele and connections of company A is researched thoroughly before a strategic acquisition by Company B. and their clients become the buying business’ clients.
 Sometimes companies keep the former CEO on as an advisor to keep those clientele relationships, especially with foreign industries and governments.
 The former CEO can maintain these relationships and add new ones as well.

-How can a business lawyer in Washington, DC help with business mediation?
+How can a business lawyer help with business mediation?

 Mediation is a useful tool for resolving conflicts between two or more people.
 Despite its simple nature, many people do not have a good understanding of what mediation is or how it works.
 To complicate matters, there is also business mediation, which is slightly different.
-Learn all the ins and outs of mediation with the help of a business lawyer Washington, DC relies on.
+Learn all the ins and outs of mediation with the help of a Washington, DC lawyer for business legalities.

 What Mediation Is